South Devon National Landscape offers so much to do and see that it can be hard trying to fit it all in. Here are some ideas to get you started…

 - Trek some of the longest National Trails in the country on the South West Coast Path.

-- Take to the water on a canoe and discover the quieter parts of the AONB estuaries.
+- Take to the water on a canoe and discover the quieter parts of the National Landscape estuaries.
 You can join an organised trip or hire a canoe for yourself.

 - Check out our events guide chock full of walks, crafts and activities.
 There is something for everyone!